Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages

 By taking into account how $G'$ axioms are derived from those of $G$ we immediately obtain the main theorem:

-\begin{theorem} The OPG $G$ and the OPG $G'$ built from it on the basis of the above construction are structurally equivalent. \end{theorem} The structural equivalence is an obvious consequence of the fact that the two grammars share the same OPM.
+\begin{thm} The OPG $G$ and the OPG $G'$ built from it on the basis of the above construction are structurally equivalent. \end{thm} The structural equivalence is an obvious consequence of the fact that the two grammars share the same OPM.

 The control graph of grammar $G'$, $\mathcal C(G')$, is defined through a natural modification of the original Definition~\ref{def:aut:G}: precisely, $\dd V_N$ is the set of the left elements of $V_N'$, and $\uu V_N$ the set of right elements thereof.